-Forest Service R&D is working with partners to rethink the value of what many consider to be urban wood "waste,” and the role that urban wood can play in achieving a city's economic, social, and environmental sustainability goals.
+Forest Service R&D is working with partners to rethink the value of what many consider to be urban wood "waste" and the role that urban wood can play in achieving a city's economic, social, and environmental sustainability goals.

 The Baltimore Wood Project is a partnership effort that brings city government agencies, nonprofit organizations, and community leaders together to explore how Baltimore's wood resources can be salvaged, recycled, and repurposed out of the city's waste stream.
 Rethinking Baltimore's wood waste can save money, create jobs, spur local enterprise, provide green materials, and help the city achieve its vision of a sustainable future.

 The Baltimore Wood Project involves several project components:

 Project COUNT: Assessing the city's urban wood resources